 Personnel (staff/employees) who are not fully vaccinated are required to continue wearing face coverings.
-There is not currently a reference addressing mask-wearing for patients.
+There is not currently a state reference addressing mask-wearing for patients.

 What does this mean for a dental office?

 COVID-19 is not fully resolved; however, vaccines have provided some relief to the restrictions of last year.
-While masks are no longer required in dental offices if the individual is fully vaccinated, mask-wearing is still encouraged as a precautionary measure and recommended by the CDC to prevent the spread of the virus in healthcare settings.
+While masks are no longer required in dental offices by the State of Colorado if the individual is fully vaccinated, mask-wearing is still encouraged as a precautionary measure and recommended by the CDC to prevent the spread of the virus in healthcare settings.
 A dental office, as a business, can require patients to wear a mask while in the office and should notify patients of any policy of this nature.